 We all know that vacuuming regularly is important for health reasons as it removes unwanted dust and allergens that have settled on your floor; what you may not know is regular vacuuming is essential to preserving the life of your carpet and preventing premature replacement.
-Dirt and soil grind at the carpet fibers and permanently damage them, causing your carpet to “ugly out” before it’s time.
+Dirt and soil grind at the carpet fibres and permanently damage them, causing your carpet to 'ugly out' before it’s time.

 Vacuuming twice a week is recommended for the regular kiwi household where there’s high foot traffic, little children moving around at the floor level or pets.
 Once a week will suffice for quieter homes.

 - Plain upright suction vacuum cleaners are great at getting the job done.

 - Be careful when using a turbo or revolving head vacuum as they may result in carpet getting a frizzy look (in particular wool carpets or loop/textured/patterned carpets).